google/asylo/asylo/examples/grpc_server/README.md

   // The maximum amount of time in seconds before the server is shut down.
   // Required.
   optional int32 server_max_lifetime = 225604125;

+  // The port that the gRPC server listens to.
+Required. optional int32 port = 253106740;
 }
 ```